Craig-Lyndon Interpolation for the Logic of Here and There with a Variation of Mints' Sequent System: An Interpolating Sequent System for HT with NHNNF Interpolants

 That other potential variations of the axioms for $\nh$ are superfluous follows from Lemmas~\ref{lem-nh-rr} and~\ref{lem-nh-y}.
 Instances of \rulename{Ax-nh-1-LR} introduce subformulas $\nh(A)$ into the constructed interpolant.
 Actually this is the only place where $\nh$ is introduced into the interpolant.

-As a further example for the verification of conditions~(\ref{item-inv-l}) and (\ref{item-inv-r}) for an axiom, we show their instantiations for \rulename{Ax-nh-1-LR}, which, again, are easy to verify.
+For, e.g., \rulename{Ax-nh-1-LR} conditions~(\ref{item-inv-l}) and (\ref{item-inv-r}) instantiate to $\AX^\LL \entails \nh(A) \lor \VY^\LL \lor A$ and $\X^\RR \land \nh(A) \entails \VY^\RR \lor \nh(A)$.

-\subsubsection{Implication Rules.}
+\paragraph{Implication Rules.}